LoginRadius/docs/content/blog/get-started-ror/index.md

 ```

-## Perform Registration or Login
+## Configure Registration and Login URL

-In this tutorial, we are using Auth Page(IDX) for authentication, where Registration and Login funtionality is already implemented.
-Thus, navigate your Register or Login links or buttons to the following URLs:
+> In this tutorial, we are using Auth Page(IDX) for authentication, where Registration and Login functionality  is already implemented.

+Navigate your Register or Login links or buttons to the following URLs:

 **Registration Page URL:**